tofugu/wanikani-policies/policies/terms-of-service.md

 #### 2. Upgrades, Downgrades, and Changes

 - We will immediately bill you when you upgrade from the free plan to any paying plan.
-- If you change your level of service, we will prorate the cost difference and apply any charges or discounts immediately.
+- If you change your level of service, we will prorate the cost difference and apply any charges or credits immediately.
+If the credit is larger than the amount due, we will apply that credit to future charges.
 - You may change your level of service at any time by choosing a plan option or going into your [subscription settings](https://www.wanikani.com/account/subscription).
 If you choose to downgrade your account, you may lose access to Content, features, or capacity of your account.

 #### 3. Billing Schedule; Refunds